-54 hours lecture; 54 hours total Uses of geology in society; the nature of rocks and minerals; the dynamic nature of our planet is explored, including mountain building processes, volcanoes, faulting; plate tectonics; earthquakes; geologic time and surface land forming processes.
+Uses of geology in society; the nature of rocks and minerals; the dynamic nature of our planet is explored, including mountain building processes, volcanoes, faulting; plate tectonics; earthquakes; geologic time and surface land forming processes.
 Transfers to both UC/CSU

-GEOL-111 Physical Geology Laboratory
+GEOL-111 Physical Geology Laboratory 54 hours lab; 54 hours total

-Prerequisites or Corequisites: Previous completion of or oncurrent enrollment in GFOI -110
+Prerequisites or Corequisites: Previous completion of or oncurrent enrollment in GEOL-110.